webboty/Dexter-Wiki/status-data.md

 The status of the Dexter robot arm is returned to [DDE](DDE) by the [Firmware](Firmware) after every command.
 All the _DELTA and _AT values are scaled by the calibration values in the AxisCal.txt file.
 [DDE](DDE) calculates additional status data and adds it to the status array<sup>[1](https://github.com/cfry/dde/blob/e53ec91c4c6e0d3755a4e370af5d62ac8dc84e22/doc/ref_man.html#L2730)</sup> available to jobs.
 This includes slope values for each joint.

 Units are always integer arc seconds.

+## Joint Data Meanings
-For each of the following "[Joint](Joints)..." sections:
+For each of the following "[Joint](Joints)..." sections in the status data:
 <BR>\*\_AT - Current incremental position goal toward the commanded final position goal.
 <BR>\*\_DELTA - Instantaneous error in position.
 Difference between \_AT and actual position.
 <BR>\*\_PID_DELTA - Accumulated corrective error signal.
 Related to force due to inertia, gravity, etc.
 <BR>\*\_FORCE_DELTA - In follow mode, this is the offset from commanded position necessary to keep force at zero.
 <BR>\*\_SIN - The current A2D value from the sin sensor on that joints encoder.
 <BR>\*\_COS - The current A2D value from the cos sensor on that joints encoder.
 <BR>PLAYBACK\_ - Not used?
 The step and direction ticks sent to the motor in the time between status updates.
-August 2018 changed to Measured angle of the joint
+August 2018 changed to the current measured angle of the joint.
 <BR>SENT\_  - Little used?
 Commanded position goal.
 <BR>SLOPE\_ - Unused.
 Was rate of change of \_AT.
 Measurement of joint speed.
-April 2018 changed to servo information (see below)
+April 2018 changed to servo information on some joints (see below)

+## Changes
 In April 2018, the FPGA and [Firmware](https://github.com/HaddingtonDynamics/Dexter/commit/42df0e01285ef8b67764ed53f3cc697df44d4d93) (see line 2455) code was changed so that the [Dynamixel servo](End-Effector-Servos) data is returned in the SLOPE items as follows:
 <BR>Joint 6 position replaces SLOPE_BASE_POSITION,
 <BR>Joint 6 force replaces SLOPE_PIVOT_POSITION,